 Accounts receivable are stated at the amount management expects to collect from outstanding balances.
 Management provides for probable uncollectible amounts through a provision for bad debt expense based on its assessment of the current status of individual receivables from rents, contracts, and others.
-There was an allowance of \$-0- and \$1,055 as of September 30, 2016 and 2015, respectively.
+There was an allowance of \$-0- as of both September 30, 2017 and 2016.